Add and Query

 How do I query memories?

 Query routing is determined by the parameters you provide.
-A query string triggers Tantivy BM25 full-text search.
-Structural fields (subject, relation, object) trigger hexastore lookups across six permutation indexes.
+A query string triggers BM25 full-text search.
+Structural fields (subject, relation, object) trigger graph lookups against a sorted triple index, so partial queries on any one or two fields stay efficient.
 When you provide both, Areev fuses results using Reciprocal Rank Fusion with the formula score(item) = sum(1/(k + rank_i)) where k defaults to 60.
 An embedding vector triggers HNSW KNN similarity search.
 Providing no parameters returns the most recent grains by timestamp.

 Each result includes the grain’s blob_hash, grain_type, decoded fields, a relevance score, and metadata like namespace and created_at.
 Post-retrieval filters for tags, importance, confidence, and contradiction detection are applied after fusion scoring.
 Use limit and offset for pagination.